 If you’re like most, you’ve tried everything from the calm and deliberate approach to the frazzled raised voice and threats of screen time loss.
 Toddlers are an obstinate bunch and it can be difficult to get through to them, especially without yelling or tears (yours or theirs!).

-Luckily, I have some tips and tricks to, hopefully, make those sassy toddler years a little more bearable!
+Luckily, here are some parenting tips for toddlers to, hopefully, make those sassy toddler years a little more bearable!

 First of all, it’s important to understand why it seems our toddlers can’t/won’t listen to us when we tell them something the first time.
 As it turns out, there is quite a bit of psychology around this behavior.
 Kids’ brains are actually hard-wired to seek control.
 Think about it: most of their lives are completely controlled by adults, from what they wear to the foods they eat, so choosing not to listen is a way that toddlers are asserting their power.